 You are expected to actively participate in all aspects of the class.
 This includes reading and reflecting upon the material beforehand (come prepared with questions and comments), participating in class discussions, and engaging in experiential activities.
 If we notice a lack of participation, we may approach you about the issue.
-Further lack of participation will negatively impact your grade.
+Further lack of participation will negatively impact your grade and/or internship experience.